RooHTaylor/PHP-Course/Introduction to PHP and MySQL (handout).md

 ## Type Juggling ##

-PHP variables are scalar.
-This means that they do not need to have a data type explicitly defined, and that the data type of a variable will change depending on the context in which it is used.
+PHP is a *dynamically typed* language.
+This means that variables in PHP do not need to have a data type explicitly defined, and that the data type of a variable will change depending on the context in which it is used.
 Let's play around with it a little.

 ``` {.php .numberLines}
 <?php